 by testifying at the hearing, the defendant does not waive the right to remain silent at trial; and

-the defendant’s testimony at the hearing will not be disclosed to the jury unless the defendant testifies at trial concerning the same matters.
+the defendant’s testimony at the hearing, including the fact that such testimony occurred, will not be disclosed to the jury unless the defendant testifies at trial concerning the same matters.

 Rule 16.3.
 Pretrial Conference